-Come pamper yourself on February 15th and 16th, 2014 in Harlem on Frederick Douglass Boulevard between 117th and 118th Street for the “Harlem Food Truck Rally”.
-Starting at 11:00 am to 5:00 pm both Saturday and Sunday.
-See below for information on all the various food trucks, some of the best in the city along with arts and crafts activities for kids.
+Come pamper yourself, NEW DATE APRIL 5th, 2014 in Harlem on Frederick Douglass Boulevard between 117th and 118th Street for the “Harlem Food Truck Rally”.
+Starting at 11:00 am to 5:00 pm!
+See below for information on all the various food trucks, some of the best in the city along with some new ones that have now joined in!
+Also there will be arts and crafts activities for kids.

 See you there!

-Posted in Art and Culture, Central Harlem, Community, Cooking, Food, Harlem, HarlemCondoLife, Kids, New York City, South Harlem (SOHA)
+Posted in Art and Culture, Central Harlem, Community, Cooking, Food, Harlem, HarlemCondoLife, Kids, New York City, South Harlem (SOHA), West Harlem

 As you may have noticed Chloe the Yogi is the newest thing for the cool kids.
 With Holidays and Birthdays right around the corner take advantage of this limited offer for only $0.99 you can buy “Chloe the Yogi Goes to the Amusement Park” by Adventures in Yogaland, Inc. Why pay $2.99 (regular price) when you can buy it for $0.99!
 Take advantage of this limited offer for the first edition of this five book series of electronic yoga adventure books that mirror the experience of a children’s yoga class.